frappe/frappe_io_2014/frappe_io/templates/statics/apps/erpnext/stories/fritzing.md

 Fritzing is teaching electronics to people without an engineering background.
-They have done away with dependence on schematic symbol diagrams which are abstract to understand and need knowledge of electronics They have enabled documentation of prototypes which mimic the realistic aspects of the electronic components used in breadboards, sensors or cables.
+They have done away with dependence on schematic symbol diagrams which are abstract to understand and need knowledge of electronics.
+They have enabled documentation of prototypes which mimic the realistic aspects of the electronic components used in breadboards, sensors or cables.